delvtech/pypechain/README.md

     user_base_balance: int = base_token_contract.functions.balanceOf(user_address).call()
 ```

-### Retrieving events
-This example will demonstrate how to Retrieve events

 ### Understanding contracts

 Solidity files can be difficult to read for native Python programmers that have little exposure to smart contract code.